 The MK-U Series Universal Inkjet Printer is the world’s first self-cleaning printer, featuring an auto-shower cleaning function.
 Conventional continuous inkjet (CIJ) printers required daily head cleaning conducted by operators and it's typically unclear to them which parts should be cleaned and how thoroughly.
 The self-cleaning printhead has a built-in auto shower function that cleans the entire printhead with the push of a button using 70% less solvent than conventional inkjet printers.
 This negates the need for manual cleaning and variations in the amount of solvent used for cleaning by different operators, which significantly reduce running costs.

-Continuous inkjet printers function by spraying closely controlled ink particles on to targets, such that clear and lasting marks are made.
-Inkjet printers are largely grouped into two categories: those that are connected to a PC for office or home use, and continuous inkjet (CIJ) printers that are used on production lines in factories for purposes.
-KEYENCE’s MK-G Series is a continuous inkjet (CIJ) printer and is primarily used for printing expiration dates, lot numbers, barcodes/2D codes on products in factories and warehouses.
-Blurring and product damage are inherently avoided from non-contact nature of inkjet printing.
+Continuous inkjet printers function by spraying closely controlled ink particles onto targets, such that clear and lasting marks are made.
+Inkjet printers are largely grouped into two categories: those that are connected to a PC for the office or home use, and continuous inkjet (CIJ) printers that are used on production lines in factories for purposes.
+KEYENCE’s MK-G Series is a continuous inkjet (CIJ) printer and is primarily used for printing expiration dates, lot numbers, barcodes/2D codes on products in factories, and warehouses.
+Blurring and product damage are inherently avoided from the non-contact nature of inkjet printing.
 This technology can print at high speeds from any direction or orientation and the compact head can be mounted easily onto packaging machines or filling machines, making installation painless.
 Count-up values and dates can be updated automatically to prevent printing incorrect data.

 Continuous inkjet (CIJ) printers can print characters by spraying quick-drying ink in a non-contact manner, regardless of the material or shape of the targets.
 They have been used for printing lot codes, date codes, barcodes/2D codes on products on products, and are widely used in many industries.